Build your own

 + Berkey Counter Stand add $68

 Order your materials and get your DIY Gravity Water Filter built and working for you.
-I'd LOVE to see your project and even share it right here on this page!
+I'd LOVE to see your project and even share it right here on this page or on our channel!
 Please like and subscribe to my youtube channel and stop by and join my Facebook and Instagram page for upcoming new videos and instruction!
 Coming soon: My automatic watering garden!

 Thank you for taking action and once and for all taking control of your family's water supply!